Protecting Security and Privacy for the Internet of Things

 PATRIOT lab is built on our previous research on mobile security, cloud security, and social networks.
 Our research was previously supported by the NSF (CNS 1040442, CNS 1123220, and CNS 1337529) and the state of South Dakota.
 Our research findings have been published in many prestigious journals and conference such as IEEE Computer, IEEE Cloud, IEEE Globecom, IEEE CCNC, IEEE ICNC, and AMCIS.

-Position: Associate Research Professor of Information Assurance
+Position: Assistant Research Professor

 Department: Beacom College of Computer and Cyber Sciences